Home | Geothermal Features

 6. Swimming, soaking or bathing in water that are entirely of thermal origin is prohibited.

 In thermal areas, the ground may be only a thin crust above boiling hot springs, and there is no way to guess where a safe path is.
 New hazards can bubble up overnight, and pools are acidic enough to burn through boots, so you must stay in designated walking areas.
 The park service has established boardwalks for an easy and safe approach to thermal features.
 Every person needs to be cognitive of their surroundings and responsible for children that are touring the geyser basins.
 Pets are not allowed off leash in the park, and are not allowed on any boardwalk in the geyser basin.
-For everyone's enjoyment and safety, leave your leashed pets in the parking lot with supervision or in the safe comforts of your vehicle.
+For everyone's enjoyment and safety, leave your leashed pets in the parking lot with supervision or in the safe comfort of your vehicle.